Taxation and your retirement income

 Tax-free lump sum

-You can take the first 25% of your pension savings as a tax-free lump sum, but most people have to pay tax on any payments that they take after this.
-There are some pension schemes that offer exceptions to this rule, but they are rare and most people will only be able to take 25% tax free.
+You can take up to 25% of your pension savings as a tax-free lump sum, but most people have to pay tax on any payments that they take after this.

 Any ad hoc payments that you withdraw from your pension after the tax-free lump sum are treated as earned income, and taxed at your highest marginal rate.
 So, for example, if you had £50,000 in total in your pension, and withdrew all of it, you would have £12,500 tax free, and £37,500 would be taxable.